numaresplandy/Covid/README.md

 # Covid

-This project is a data visualization and analysis of the Covid data in france.
+The aim of this project is a to create a dashboard to visualize the Covid-19 data in France.
+The dashbord has been made using plotly and dash in python.

-# Instalation
+# Installation

 I encourage you to install the requirements in a virtual python environement.
 I am using python 3.8.2.